WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * Support for "unorm8" is mandatory.
 All other encodings are optional.
 * When an unsupported encoding is requested, the encoding shall fall back to "unorm8".
 * The alpha channel is always interpreted as if clamped to [0,1].
 * Float RGB channel values outside of [0,1] range can be used to represent colors outside of the chosen color gamut.
 This allows float pixel formats to represent all possible colors and brightness levels.
 How values outside of [0,1] are displayed depends on the capabilites of the device and output display.
 Some implementations may simply clamp these values to [0,1].
-If the device and display are capable, a luminance-linear pixel value of (2,2,2) should be twice as bright as (1,1,1).
+If the device and display are capable, a (luminance-linear) pixel value of (2,2,2) should be twice as bright as (1,1,1).
 * Operations on encoded values always operate on decoded values, not the encoded bits.
     * I.e. in "unorm8-srgb" encoding, 0xff (1.0) minus 0xbc (0.5) equals 0xbc (0.5).

-#### The colorLinearity context creation attribute

-##### "luminance" linearity
-Values are linear along their transfer functions.
-0.5 is half as (perceptually) luminant/bright as 1.0, but about 20% as (physically) radiant.
-For blending and interpolation, 0.5 is half way between 0.0 and 1.0.

-##### "radiance" linearity
-Values are linear with no transfer function.
-0.5 is half as (physically) radiant as 1.0, but about 75% as (perceptually) luminant/bright.
-For blending and interpolation, 0.5 is half way between 0.0 and 1.0.

 #### Selecting the best color space match for the user agent's display device